Fiserv/universal-commerce/recipes/InApp_Payments.md

 * Consumer adds card as a payment method into the mobile app and enters card details into the Apple wallet.

-* ApplePay is not onboarded into Connected Commerce (uCom) vault, but it is onboarded into Apple Wallet only.
+* ApplePay is not on-boarded into Connected Commerce (uCom) vault, but it is on-boarded into Apple Wallet only.

 * From Fiserv Connected Commerce (uCom) side encryption/decryption does not happen during card onboarding.